 CHPC actively supports several different compilers.
 The GNU Compiler Suite includes ANSI C, C++ and Fortran 77 compilers.
 In addition to GNU compilers, we offer two commercial compiler suites.
 The Intel compilers generally provide superior performance on the Intel CPUs.
 They include C, C++ and Fortran 77/90/95.
 We also have a license for the PGI compilers.
 All three compiler have OpenMP support (supported OpenMP version varies with the compiler).
-The Portland Group Compiler Suite performs the best on AMD CPUs.
-They should also interoperate with GNU, though we have seen problems with execution of some Fortran codes that were linking g77 compiled libraries.
+The Portland Group Compiler Suite also supports OpenACC for GPU programming.